lbell/pretty-google-calendar/readme.txt

 Sets the view types available.
 If only one view is provided, no view switch buttons will be shown.
 Defaults to "dayGridMonth, listCustom".

 `initial_view="dayGridMonth"`
 Sets the default view to be displayed when opening the page.
 Defaults to "dayGridMonth".
+Note: If only one view is specified in "views", "initial_view" will automatically be set to that view and does not need to be specified.

 `enforce_listview_on_mobile="true"`
 Sets the change to the list view behavior on small screens.
 Options: "true" and "false".
 Defaults to "true".
 This option has no effect if there is no list view declared in the "views" option.